Category: content-midleft

 Shoe factory, boots for soldiers with notes…

-One story I was told was that during the war the shoe factory made boots and factory workers would add notes of encouragement in the boots for the soldiers.
+One story I was told was that during World War II the shoe factory made boots and factory workers would add notes of encouragement in the boots for the soldiers.

 artist, Chris Cart